 Research Unit Sustainability and Climate Policy

-Prof. Dr. Felix Ekardt, LL.M., M.A.
+Prof. Dr. Dr. Felix Ekardt, LL.M., M.A.

 Missing German and EU climate targets is not embarrassing - it is contrary to international and human rights.
 Even the unambitious targets themselves are illegal; all the more so their misconduct.
 More on this in our new legal opinion on the Paris Agreement here.
 In April 2021, we won a groundbreaking lawsuit at the German Constitutional Court.
 See on this here and here.

 Problems of sustainability in energy, climate and resource scarcity or land use raise questions of social change, political and legal instruments and improved technologies.
 However, they also trigger questions on ethic and legal requirements.
 Are we allowed to “not care” about future generations and continue to foster climate change in view of human rights?
 For many years, these questions are addressed by the Research Unit, namely by Felix Ekardt.
 Contrary to common perception, both Germany and Europe as a whole are far from reaching their climate targets.
 Inconvenient truths such as the necessity to continuously increase costs of fossil fuels are not discussed.
 We analyze how societies and individuals change and are thus able to contribute to a real and global energy transition, even though desires of daily life are often in contradiction.
 We explain why German and European leadership (even in an economic sense) is crucial and why new lifestyles are not a restriction but a necessary element of freedom and social justice.
 On the occasion of the Paris climate negotiations, we have furthermore shown and calculated in detail how much emission reductions and financing would have been needed, portraying the example of Germany.
 The results present a stark contrast to what has really been discussed by now.
 On all of these questions, see in detail Sustainability: Transformation, Governance, Ethics, Law with Springer Nature by Felix Ekardt.
 In our trial before the German Constitutional Court on climate change, we received a groundbreaking verdict.